konmouz/Learning-Tower/README.md

   <img src="./output/images/orthographic15.jpg" width="200">
 </p>

-#### 26. Insert the 4 wood screws to the the bottom of the 4 `Adapters`, so that the screw secure the `L 430mm` extrusions.
+#### 26. Insert the 4 wood screws to the bottom of the 4 `Adapters`, so that the screw secures the `L 430mm` extrusions.
 Do not overtighten these screws.
-- Important note: using wood screws on extrusions is a bit unusual.
+- **Important note:** using wood screws on extrusions is a bit unusual.
 The center hole on the extrusion is meant to be tapped so it can accept a standard bolt, something like an M6 in this case.
 This would however require some more advanced tooling, like an M6 tap (feel free to go down that path if you fancy), so I decided to stick to a screw that is easy to install.
 A 5mm (diameter) wood screw fits nicely on my extrusion profile, and its length provides enough grip for the threads.
-However, the diameter of the extrusion's center hole varies slightly from manufacturer to manufacturer, so I highly recommend a testing the screws before assembly and making an effort to find a screw that fastens securely.
+However, the diameter of the extrusion's center hole varies slightly from manufacturer to manufacturer, so I highly recommend testing the screws before assembly and making an effort to find a screw that fastens securely.
 <p align="center">
   <img src="./output/images/LT028.jpg" width="400">
 </p>